Manvel/blog/pages/projects/cba/rewriting.md

 and user feedback analysis provided quite a lot of hints how we can get more users, increase retention rate and improve the product I would expect big user growth after winning the challenges.
-The biggest problem right now is the small development team(well it's me basically) and people dedicated to the project, so any contribution is welcome and if you would like helping with the development of CBA please do not hessitate reaching out to me or you can just start from [https://github.com/browser-automation](https://github.com/browser-automation).
+The biggest problem right now is the small development team and people dedicated to the project, so any contribution is welcome and if you would like helping with the development of CBA please do not hessitate reaching out to me or you can just start from [https://github.com/browser-automation](https://github.com/browser-automation).

 Fingers crossed and let's go back to work!